Big Bertha (character): Critical response

 Deirdre Kaye of Scary Mommy called Big Bertha a "role model" and a "truly heroic" female character.
 Comic Book Resources ranked Big Bertha 2nd in their "Great Lakes Avengers: Every Member" list, 4th in their "Marvel: 10 Most Powerful Members Of The Great Lakes Avengers" list, and 7th in their "Avengers: The 10 Most Powerful Recruits From The Fifty State Initiative" list.

 Analysis

 Jack Gaul of Comic Book Resources included Big Bertha in their "10 Marvel Comics That Accurately Portray Mental Health Conditions" list, writing, "Bertha's transformations require behaviors associated with bulimia.
 She doesn't eat in excess to grow, but she must induce vomiting if and when she decides to shed the mass, which is always disturbing and likely traumatic.
 Before she was comfortable as Bertha full-time, Ashley's routine of vomiting to maintain a beauty standard had striking similarities to dysmorphic disorders, despite the drastic physical change it brought."

 Other versions

 Ultimate Marvel

-An alternate universe variant of Big Bertha from Earth-1610 makes a minor appearance in Ultimate X-Men #50 as a Coney Island freak show attraction.
+An alternate universe version of Big Bertha from Earth-1610 makes a minor appearance in Ultimate X-Men #50 as a Coney Island freak show attraction.

 Deadpool MAX

-An alternate universe variant of Big Bertha from an unidentified universe appears in Deadpool Max.
+An alternate universe version of Big Bertha from an unidentified universe appears in Deadpool Max.
 This version is a human stripper.